glennmckechnie/weewx-wxobs/README.md

 **Update: Feb 2022**

+***Internationalization.***

 With the release of weewx 4.6.0 comes the ability to add language translations.
-__skins/wxobs/lang/en.conf__ now exists as a template for those who wish to personalize it.
+_skins/wxobs/lang/en.conf_ now exists as a template for those who wish to personalize it.

+The weewx [localization documents](https://weewx.com/docs/customizing.htm#localization) provides more details.

+This gives the user the ability to have languages other than English.
+The files won't exist here until someone with the required language skill does them, and shares them.
+As always, if you have any queries then contact me and I'll help where possible / or if required.

-There are no other files there except xx.conf which can be renamed and used as a starting point.
+The english file exists, along with a test file (xx.conf) which can be renamed and used as a starting point.
 It's what I've used to catch all relevant strings (at least I assume that I've got them all!)
-If you go to the effort and translate a file for your locale, then please consider contributing it back to this project for others to use.
+If you go to the effort and translate a file for your locale, please consider contributing it back to this project for others to use.

 ----